zfan2356/zfan2356/README.md

 -->
 hello, I'm **zfan**, an enthusiast of **Machine Learning System**.
 Additionally, I'm an algorithm enthusiast and was awarded the **gold medal** in the ICPC Regional Contest.

-🔭 I’m currently working on WeChat, as an LLM Infra Development Engineer.
+🔭 I’m currently working on WeChat, as an LLM Infra Development Engineer, focus on large-scale llm pretrain/rl infra, and cuda kernel develop.

 Let's discuss anytime!